DevelopingUnicorn/MovieList/README.md

 A Project started by a friend of mine and me for managing and listing your movies. <br>
 It scans a directory for movies and adds them to a list.
 You can show various <br>
-Information, such as Resolution, Filesize, Duration and more. <br>
+Information, such as Resolution, Filesize, Duration and more.
+For more information: <a href="http://goo.gl/xNzbkw"> Wiki</a><br>

 Features
 ==========